Join the Academy

 Brainstorm your own titles!

-Now you’re ready to choose the best possible title for your book.
+Now you’re ready to choose the best possible title of your book.
 Using the questions above, brainstorm a list of keywords and potential titles.
 Think about the central theme of the story, the setting, or a significant character.
 Make sure your title is unique and hasn’t already been used in your genre.
 Make your title memorable by triggering an emotional response, creating a connection in the reader’s mind, or showcasing your unique style.
 Finally, consider how you'll want to market your book and if you'd rather have a short, pithy title or a longer one.
 With these tips in mind, you’ll have no trouble choosing the perfect title for your book!

-Master the art of storytelling and unleash your creative potential in just 5 minutes a week
+Elevate your storytelling in just 5 minutes a week

-Join 24,000+ writers in our weekly newsletter
+Join 25,000+ writers in our weekly newsletter

 No spam here!
 By entering your email address, you agree to receive the requested information, the Writing Mastery Newsletter, and special offers in accordance with our Privacy Policy.
 Unsubscribe any time!